-We distinguish ourselves from other foundations that rise out of a corporation by being a public foundation, raising money annually from people and organizations with common values around applying collaborative approaches to address complex environmental problems.
+We distinguish ourselves from other foundations that rise out of corporations by being a public foundation, raising money annually from people and organizations with common values around applying collaborative approaches to address complex environmental problems.
 While Woodard & Curran, Inc. is a strong, collaborative partner and the employees of the company are the primary resource for the Foundation's funding and volunteerism, we look to expand our external funding partners every year.
 Join Us today.

 Barry is a founding Board member of Woodard & Curran Foundation, and a Senior Vice President with Woodard & Curran, Inc., leading the firm’s Site Civil Engineering Service Line.
 A professional civil engineer licensed in multiple states, Barry’s expertise centers around municipal infrastructure engineering and urban site development.
 In addition to Woodard & Curran Foundation, Barry serves as a Director at the Friends of Casco Bay.
 Barry’s career has focused around solving complex environmental challenges and he brings those skills, energy and enthusiasm to support the Foundation’s mission and vision.

 Bruce is a Maine attorney with 23 year of experience.
 After graduating from the University of Maine School of Law, Bruce practiced environmental law with a small firm for seven years before joining Woodard & Curran in 1999.
 He currently serves as the Director of Contracts and Risk Management, as well the Corporate Secretary.
 Bruce was one of the initial Board Directors of the Woodard & Curran Foundation and has chaired the Foundation’s Giving Committee for several years.
 Bruce’s extensive experience working with diverse project teams on complex issues, coupled with his commitment to a consensus driven decision-making philosophy are assets that are aligned with the Foundation’s Mission and Value statements.